 In February 2019, New Mexico painter Kimberly Webber embarked on one of the most extraordinary pilgrimages of her 25 year career

 Traveling to the Vatican from her longtime home in the Sangre De Cristo Mountains, she presented “Pia Mater”, an original 24” x 18” oil painting of Mother Mary, to Pope Francis.
-Representing the beloved Divine Mother archetype and conveying her devotion, compassion and love as well as the gravitas of today’s modern world, the painting supports the Pope’s progressive and empowering work in the world, especially in the area of climate change.
+Representing the beloved Divine Mother archetype and conveying her devotion, compassion and love as well as the gravitas of today’s modern world.
 This recent journey is the latest milestone in a multi-faceted life that’s taken the painter all around the world in search of organic materials, minerals and earth pigments to use in her works.
 On her travels, Webber has also discovered and fused ancient inspirations in artistic technique from Europe and Asia, and partaken in deeply immersive experiences with nature to create what she calls “Contemporary Symbolist paintings, modern magical realism rooted in antiquity.”
 As part of Webber’s research for her 15 foot painting “Ocean’s Call,” currently exhibited on Pier 39 at the Aquarium of the Bay in San Francisco, the painter traveled to the South Pacific island of Tonga and swam with humpback whales and their babies in the remote and open ocean.
 She has sourced pure Naples Yellow in Italy and indigo blue in Nubia, along the Nile in Egypt “in the land of the goddess Isis.”
 The painter’s expansive collection, accumulated via travels and trade, includes collected minerals from Jerusalem and the Dead Sea region of Jordan, Turkey, India, Mesopotamia, the Pacific Islands, South America and Siberia.
 Closer to home, she’s collected mica flake rock in New Mexico’s abandoned mica mines and Abiqui red and white earth.
 In every place the artist travels, she seeks out pigments native to that region.
 The ancient temples in many of these regions are situated along the earth’s meridian systems as portals to the cultures of ancient people and modern pilgrims alike.
 Sacred sight experts and collectors who live with the orignal paintings have told the painter that the works she creates from these raw materials are like portable temples themselves.

 Created in a large adobe studio environment that Webber has created as an interactive place of meditation and prayer, the painter’s works reflect her training in both Eastern and Western classical painting techniques